upgradeQ/cursor-skin-fx/README.md

 # OBS Studio Cursor skin
-This script pack adds various cursors to be rendered inside OBS Studio.
+This script adds a pack of various cursors for OBS Studio.
-There are two main variations of scripts.
-The Python version uses common API's and requires installation of 3-rd party pip packages, this version is crossplatform.
-The Lua version uses shaders and is not crossplatform, currently Windows only.
+There are two main variations of the script.
+The Python version requires installation of 3-rd party pip packages and is crossplatform.
+The Lua version uses multiple scripts + shaders, Windows (DirectX) only.

 # Lua and HLSL shaders cursor
 ## Installation
-Move files to some permanent location, select and add .lua files to OBS Studio.
+Move files to some permanent location, select and add .lua files to OBS Studio, you will see new entries in context menu of filters or sources.
-Add a filter to a source e.g Desktop Capture.
+Add a filter to a source e.g Desktop Capture if it is a filter based cursor.
+Add a source to scene if it is a new source type cursor.

-## Preview 1440p resolution in fullscreen game.
+## Sample preview 1440p resolution in fullscreen game.

 - Neon shape - you can customize color and size.